pdf libraries

 </html>

-Implementing HTML to PDF Conversion with Playwright Java
+2. Basic HTML to PDF Conversion

 Method 01: Rendering the PDF from a URL